nikkifargus/WDI_PROJECT_1/README.md

 Click <a href="https://cryptic-castle-58803.herokuapp.com/">here</a> to have a go at my game.

-##Objectives
+## Objectives

-The given objectives of the project was to build an online game using HTML5, CSS3 and ES6 Javascript, incorporating the skills learnt in the first 2 weeks of the course.
+The given objectives of the project were to build an online game using HTML5, CSS3 and ES6 Javascript, incorporating the skills learnt in the first 2 weeks of the course.

 As the scope of the project was relatively wide it was necessary to research what type of game I wanted to create and then decide my own objectives of how to achieve this.